PaulSchweizer/DungeonCrawler/README.md

             - [x] Add Armour
             - [x] Add Item
             - [x] Remove Items
-                - [ ] Might not remove the correct item!!!
+                - [x] Might not remove the correct item
+            - [x] Armour provides Protection
+            - [x] Item has to be in the Inventory to be taken into account when being equipped

             - [ ] What if serialized and equipped???